Nefaerious/gameoflife/README.md

-# a copy of Conway's game of life
+# a game of Conway's game of life